loganthorneloe/prosody/README.md

 sudo apt-get install -f
 ```

-**That's it!** Prosody starts automatically.
-You'll see a notification when it's ready.
+**That's it!** Find "Prosody Speech-to-Text" in your application menu and click to start!

 ### 🎤 How to Use
 1. Click where you want to type